KemingHe/google-ohio-state-demo-2025-08-21/README-demo-strategy.md

 **Step 3: Generate Alignment Analysis** (NotebookLM)

+- **Prompts**:

+  - ```plaintext
-- Prompt: "Draft a 'Statement of Need' showing how Dr. Alexander Steve's CV, CAR facilities, and preliminary data align with this funding announcement's objectives"
+    Draft a 'Statement of Need' showing how Dr. Alexander Steve's CV, CAR facilities, and preliminary data align with this funding announcement's objectives.
+    ```

+  - ```plaintext
+    Analyze Topic Area 1 (Lithium-ion Cell Safety) requirements against our team capabilities and suggest the strongest alignment areas.
+    ```

+  - ```plaintext
+    Compare our preliminary electrolyte research results with the funding priorities and highlight competitive advantages.
+    ```

+  - ```plaintext
+    Create a brief project summary that connects our solid-state battery expertise to the DOE program goals.
+    ```

+  - ```plaintext
+    Generate a team qualifications section emphasizing relevant CAR Energy Storage Labs infrastructure and Dr. Steven's publications.
+    ```

 - **Value**: Automates the "connecting the dots" intellectual heavy lifting

 ### Expected Outcome